PeterCamilleri/mini_readline/README.md

 Typical values are "\*" or " ".
 Also, any secret entries should be done with the history option **TURNED OFF**.
 Otherwise later entries will be able to retrieve the secret codes by just scrolling through previous entries.
+* :initial is the initial text used to prefill the readline edit area with the specified text.
+Leave as an empty string to default to the empty edit area.
 * :term is the interactive source of data, the console by default.
 The raw terminal console driver automatically adapts to the system environment (Windows or Other) so that correct operation is normally achieved with no